 A team to help you

-- Help you design or describe your local RCME Community Program model, including an annual budget;
+- help with designing or describing your local RCME Community Program model, including an annual budget;

-- Help you develop agreements with other communities if you want to include several communities;
+- help with developing agreements with other communities if you want to include several communities;

-- Build or adapt policies and processes and anything else you need to have a robust model.
+- building or adapting policies and processes and anything else you need to have a robust model.